Charles Thurstan Holland

 Charles Thurstan Holland (1863-1941) was a pioneering radiologist who played a pivotal role in establishing radiology as a specialty in its own right.

-Charles Thurstan Holland was born in Bridgwater, Somerset on March 7th, 1863.
+Charles Thurstan Holland was born in Bridgwater, Somerset on 7 March 1863.
 He studied medicine at University College Hospital in London, graduating in 1888 with MRCS, LRCP.
 He started working as a general practitioner in Liverpool in 1889, where he struck up a friendship with Robert Jones (1857-1933), a trailblazing orthopedic surgeon.
+Indeed the Jones fracture was named after the surgeon.
 Holland started assisting Jones in his large surgical Sunday free clinic.